hhu-stups/b-language-extension/README.md

 This extension contributes the following settings:

 * `languageServer.probHome`: to set the path to ProB
 * `languageServer.wdChecks`: to enable/disable WD (Well-Definedness) Checks.
-Make sure to enable/disable for the current workspace too.
 * `languageServer.strictChecks`: to enable/disable stricter Checks.
-Make sure to enable/disable for the current workspace too.
 * `languageServer.performanceHints`: to enable/disable performance-related Hints.
-Make sure to enable/disable for the current workspace too.
 * `languageServer.debugMode`: to enable/disable the server log

 To ensure expected behavior deactivate/activate settings in the User and Worksapce Tab.